 Data Management Plans

 The Data Management Plan (DMP) is now an integral part of an NSF proposal and is reviewed under the intellectual merit or broader impact criterion, or both, as is most appropriate.
-NSF has provided a FAQ that answers some of the questions you may have about what is required, such as what data is covered, whether a plan is required if a project won’t generate data, and if data has to be shared before analyses on them are completed.
+NSF has provided a FAQ that answers some of the questions you may have about what is required, such as what data has to be shared before analysis on them are completed.

 The Grant Proposal Guide provides general guidance, suggesting that plans address: